 - 1 inch piece ginger (chopped)

-- 1-2 tsp cayenne (optional -- if you can't tolerate too much heat, leave this out because the peppercorns and the garam masala will add some heat)
+- 1-2 teaspoon cayenne (optional -- if you can't tolerate too much heat, leave this out because the peppercorns and the garam masala will add some heat)

 - Place the ingredients for the spice paste in a blender and using just as much water as is necessary, process to a thick, smooth paste.